kkjoker242/SGBANDTI/README.md

 # SGBANDTI

-This project is for drug-target interaction (DTI) prediction with the `NGNN_BAN` model.
+This project is for drug-target interaction (DTI) prediction with the `SGBANDTI` model.
 It is built on PyTorch, DGL, DGL-LifeSci, and PyG.

 Supported workflow: